Jane's Longbow 2

-Longbow 2 is the sequel to the best-selling Jane's AH-64D Longbow from Jane's Combat Simulations, developed by Origin Systems with executive producer Andy Hollis on board, and released by Electronic Arts on November 30, 1997.
+Longbow 2 is the sequel to Jane's AH-64D Longbow from Jane's Combat Simulations.
+The game was developed by Origin Systems with executive producer Andy Hollis on board, and released by Electronic Arts on November 13, 1997.

 Gameplay

+This is an simulation game for PC where the player is a pilot of an AH-64D Apache Longbow helicopter.
 A fully dynamic campaign engine is used to create challenging missions and a random mission generator can be used to create a wide variety of missions.
 Gameplay is dynamic in the sense that new missions are generated automatically.
 The game features a command structure, allowing the player to command other helicopters, including OH-58 Kiowa scouts and UH-60 Black Hawk transports.
 The game's primary campaign features a fictional war between the United States and the Islamic Republic of Iran in which Iranian forces invade nearby Azerbaijan in early to mid 1990s.

 Longbow Anthology

 Longbow Anthology was released in 1998 and is a compilation of Jane's AH-64D Longbow, the mission disk Flash Point: Korea (basically, Longbow Gold), and Longbow 2 in one box, with an abbreviated manual.
 Although compiled into one box, the games are still played as separate games, unlike Fighters Anthology which is all games of that series compiled into one playable game.
 All included simulators are fully patched to the latest versions.